 Mr. Mount is a Principal of Lynch-Mount Associates, Cincinnati, Ohio (management consulting), and has held this position since November 1993.
 From April 1991 to November 1993, Mr. Mount was Senior Vice President of Diversey and President of Diversey's DuBois Industrial division.
 Previously, from May 1989 to April 1991, Mr. Mount was an Executive Vice President of the Company and President of DuBois.
 He held the latter position from September 1986 to April 1991.
+He is a director of National and Omnicare.

-Mr. O'Toole is an Executive Vice President and the Treasurer of the Company and has held these positions since May 1992.
+TIMOTHY S. O'TOOLE Director since August 1991 Age: 41 Mr. O'Toole is an Executive Vice President and the Treasurer of the Company and has held these positions since May 1992.
+He is also the Chairman and Chief Executive Officer of Patient Care, Inc., a 100-percent-owned subsidiary of the Company.
 From February 1989 to May 1992, he was a Vice President and Treasurer of the Company.
-He is a director of Vitas Healthcare Corporation, National, Omnicare and Roto-Rooter.
+He is a director of Vitas Healthcare Corporation, National and Omnicare.